 A skeptical analysis of claims of a leading voice in the plant-based movement

-I was recently recommended a book purporting the plant-based (vegan) diet as the single best diet for humans.
-I then sat through an interesting talk given by the author himself, during which he flipped through a digital presentation with snippets of studies, highlighted sentences, exciting anecdotes, and bold claims that, according to this man, should be obvious to anyone who pays attention.
-He mirrored his view of meat consumption to public opinion of smoking.
-Eighty years ago, he said, doctors endorsed tobacco (his sources being tobacco advertisements), but now, after seven thousand studies, we know better.
+I was recently recommended a book purporting the plant-based (vegan) diet as the single most healthful diet for humans.
+I then sat through an interesting talk given by the author himself, during which he flipped through a presentation with snippets of studies, highlighted sentences, exciting anecdotes, and bold claims that, according to this man, should be obvious to anyone who pays attention.
+He mirrored his view of meat consumption to public opinion of smoking: Eighty years ago, he said, doctors endorsed tobacco (his sources being tobacco advertisements), but now, after seven thousand studies, we know better.
 So how soon will people know better and switch to this impeccable plant-based diet?
-This man, by the way, is Dr. Michael Greger, who boasts an M.D., a white lab coat seen all over his website, multiple televised appearances, and a best-selling book, How Not to Die, all aimed to promote living solely on a plant-based diet.
+This man is Dr. Michael Greger, who boasts an M.D., a white lab coat seen all over his website, multiple televised appearances, and a best-selling book, How Not to Die, aimed to promote living solely on a plant-based diet.

 A quick, but important, aside before I continue.
-Nutritional science is ripe with bias, and bias exists on any side of an argument.
-I’ve noticed, in nutritional conversations, people tend to vilify certain positions more than others—pro-milk studies are run by the milk industry and pro-GMO studies are funded by Monsanto and similar companies—but, while this can be true, it does not exonerate the opposing opinions as “better” science—anti-milk studies could be run by animal rights groups and anti-GMO studies organized by the Non-GMO Project.
-And just because an industry helped fund research does not inherently mean the industry influenced the outcome of that research.
-Likewise, nullifying a study because it was run by the X industry is not a legitimate argument (technically it’s an ad hominem attack that seeks only to discredit the study without offering legitimate opposing evidence).
+Nutritional science is rife with bias (unfortunately common when scientists seek to prove rather than to learn), and bias has a nasty tendency to appear in any argument seeking moral or ethical superiority.
+I’ve noticed, in nutritional conversations, that people tend to vilify certain positions more than others—pro-milk studies are run by the milk industry and pro-GMO studies are funded by Monsanto and similar companies—but, while this can be true, it does not exonerate the opposing opinions as “better” science—anti-milk studies may be run by animal rights groups and anti-GMO studies funded by the Non-GMO Project or any industry benefitting from Organic products.
+But just because an industry helps fund research does not inherently mean that industry influences the outcome of that research.
+Likewise, nullifying a study because it was run by X industry is not an argument (it’s an ad hominem attack that seeks only to discredit the opinion without offering grounded opposing evidence).
 Sometimes bias is obvious, as I’ll show with Dr. Greger’s use of certain data, but sometimes bias is difficult to catch.
-The important notes here are that any one study usually does not suffice as conclusive evidence on a topic, and we cannot discredit studies based on funding sources without other information.
+The most important notes here are that no single study suffices as conclusive evidence on a topic, and we cannot discredit studies based on funding sources without other information.

 So fish is good, right?
-If you check Dr. Greger’s website, you’ll find a short fearmongering article of why fish will kill you and your babies.
-This is largely thanks to mercury.
-But apparently mercury has also been shown to have protective effects (with no noticeable negative effects) on weights of newborns.
+If you check Dr. Greger’s website, you’ll find a short fearmongering article of why fish will kill you and your babies, largely thanks to mercury.
+Yet mercury has also been shown to have protective effects (with no noticeable negative effects) on newborn weights.
 Another comprehensive study on mercury’s effects on children from birth through the first few years of their lives found “no overall adverse effect upon child development with higher maternal fish intake,” and that “maternal fish intake more than twice a week was associated with improved performance on tests of language and visual motor skills.”
 The discussion section of that study is well worth a read, but no matter how you look at it, just because mercury exists in fish does not make fish dangerous to consume.
-It is very easy to say fish is bad because mercury is bad, and the anti-fish perspective uses this to attack the negatives without paying attention to the positives.
+It is easy to say fish is bad because mercury is bad, and the anti-fish perspective uses this to attack the negatives without paying attention to the positives.
 (This citation says nothing about the anti-fish perspective.
 It says that fish guidelines focus too much on mercury and too little on the positive benefits of fish, which still supports my argument, but not quite the way you expected.)

 Meat, in heavy quantities, is not that good for you.
 High rates of meat consumption correlate with (not cause) various health issues, specifically if meat is processed.
-But this does not mean you must cut out all meat.
+But this does not mean you must cut out all meat to be healthy.